bennetthub500/personal/_portfolio/AQ_KBHandle.md

 title: "Knowledge base content: Handle"
 ---

-Knowledge Base Content developed with product team for Handle mobile app
+Knowledge base content for end-users developed with product team for Handle mobile app

 At Handle I was embedded on the product team while also managing front-line support and community, including charter user groups.
 I was the go-to person for content because I attended product planning meeting, had deep experience on the UX team observing users, and had access to user analytics.